PREMKUMARM/tradehandler-api/ENTERPRISE_UPGRADE.md

 # Enterprise-Level Backend Upgrade

 ## Overview
-This document outlines the enterprise-level improvements made to the TradeHandler AI backend application.
+This document outlines the enterprise-level improvements made to the AlgoFeast AI backend application.

 ## Key Improvements